xuri/excelize-doc/en/chart.md

 func (f *File) DeleteChart(sheet, cell string) (err error)
 ```

-DeleteChart provides a function to delete chart in XLSX by given worksheet and cell name.
+DeleteChart provides a function to delete charts in a spreadsheet by given worksheet and cell name.